 The MICT session consisted of 40 min at 55%–60% of the participant’s PPO performed continuously on a C-Max Club Fitness bike.
 During the first 6 wk, the intensity was set at 55% of the PPO and was increased to 60% for the last 6 wk to take into account the participants’ aerobic fitness improvement.
 Each participant’s resistance, pedal cadence (50–70 rpm), and power (W) were controlled to reach the expected intensity.

 ), an attractive and feasible cycling program for postmenopausal women who are overweight or obese.
 The HIIT protocol consisted of repeated cycles of sprinting/speeding for 8 s followed by slow pedaling (20–30 rpm) for 12 s on a WattBike pro Concept2 (with a freewheel and a double air and magnetic braking system).
 Resistance was very low to facilitate acceleration and limit bicycle–wheel inertia.
 Resistance was controlled to reach ~80% of each participant’s PHR during the 20-min session.
 All participants could complete the full 20-min exercise program at this intensity after two or three sessions.
 HR was continuously monitored (A300, Polar, Finland) to control the intensity.
 Overall, the mean intensity during an HIIT session corresponded to 85% ± 4% of PHR.
 16 HIIT + RT

 ).
 The HIIT session was the same as for the HIIT alone group.
-The upper- and lower-body muscular strength was measured using the one-repetition maximum (1RM) method with bench press and leg press exercises on UniversalTM weight machines, as previously described (26).
+The upper- and lower-body muscular strength was measured using the one-repetition maximum (1RM) method with bench press and leg press exercises on UniversalTM weight machines, as previously described ( 25 ).
 Briefly, a warm-up of 5–10 repetitions at 40%–60% of the perceived maximum was performed, followed by 3–5 repetitions at 60%–80% of the perceived maximum.
 Three to four subsequent attempts were then made to determine the 1RM for each exercise.
 Rest periods (3–5 min) were introduced between lifts to ensure optimal recovery.
 26

 ).
 Circuit 1 included leg press, bench press, knee extension, cable row, dumbbell calf raise, elbow flexion, abdominal muscle, triceps exercises with upper pulley, plank, and bum exercises.
 Circuit 2 included knees extension, pullover, leg press, side raise with dumbbells, dumbbell calf raise, triceps exercises with upper pulley, hip thrust, chin rowing, and plank to upright row.
 Participants performed a single-set circuit, with a load of 8–12 repetitions at around 80% of 1RM, with 1- to 1.5-min rest period between exercises.
 The workouts were individually supervised by the same certified personal trainer.
 When participants achieved more than 12RM, the load was adjusted to remain in the planned intensity zone.
 Participant alternated between circuits every 3 wk to minimize boredom and to create some variation in the exercise choice.
 27 RMR and substrate oxidation

 am after overnight fast (12 h).
 Participants were asked to eat a similar dinner for the pre- and posttraining session the evening before and to avoid any kind of strenuous exercise the day before.
 The experiment was conducted in a ventilated room at a temperature of 19°C–20°C. RMR and substrate oxidation were determined from respiratory gases using a Metamax 3B apparatus (Matsport, France).
 Carbohydrate oxidation and FatOx were measured at rest, during moderate-intensity prolonged exercise, and during the recovery period.
 Exercise consisted in 40 min of cycling at 55% of their PPO determined before and after training on a cycle ergometer (Ergoline, Bitz, Germany).
 Cadence was maintained between 60 and 70 rpm.
 HR was continuously monitored (A300, Polar, Finland).
 Resting gas exchange data were recorded for 10 min, with the subject sitting on the bicycle.
-The last 2 min of gas exchange data from each stage were averaged to calculate V˙O2 and V˙CO2 that were then used to determine the RER (RER = V˙CO2/V˙O2).
+The last 2 min of gas exchange data from each stage were averaged to calculate V˙O 2 and V˙CO 2 that were then used to determine the RER (RER = V˙CO 2/V˙O 2).
 Recording was continued during the recovery period for 20 min.

 Physical activity and dietary assessments

 ).
 They were also asked to maintain their normal eating habits for the study period.
 At baseline and at week 12 of training, each participant filled in a 7-d food intake diary that was evaluated by a dietician using a nutrition analysis software program (Nutrilog®, Marans, France).
 23 Biochemical assays

 Blood samples were taken the week before starting the training (preintervention) and then 2–4 d after the last exercise session (postintervention), depending on the participants’ availability and to avoid any potential effect of the last exercise session on the results.
 After overnight fasting, a cannula was inserted in the antecubital vein, and whole blood was collected in EDTA- and fluoride-containing vacutainers tubes.
 The plasma concentration of total cholesterol (TC), HDL cholesterol (HDL-C), and triglycerides (TG) was immediately measured, using a Synchron Clinical System UniCel DxC analyzer (Beckman Coulter, Brea, CA) and a cholesterol oxidase method for TC (CHOL reagent), a direct homogeneous method for HDL-C (HDLD reagent), and a lipase/glycerol kinase method for TG (GPO reagent).
 The LDL cholesterol (LDL-C) fraction was indirectly quantified using the equation described by Friedewald et al. (

 The HOMA-IR index was calculated using the following formula: HOMA-IR = [fasting glucose (mmol·L

 ).
-On the basis of a two-sided type I error of 5%, a minimum difference of 1.5 ± 0.88 kg, as described by Tremblay et al. (32), for FM loss could be detected with seven women per group.
+On the basis of a two-sided type I error of 5%, a minimum difference of 1.5 ± 0.88 kg, as described by Tremblay et al. ( 31 ), for FM loss could be detected with seven women per group.
 Our sample was increased to 10 women per group at the beginning of the intervention to take into account participants lost to follow-up.
 32

 F-test.
 Data were log-transformed, when appropriate, before statistical analyses.
 Two-way repeated-measures ANOVA was used to determine group and time effects and group–time interactions.
 When a significant effect was found, post hoc multiple comparisons were performed using the Newman–Keuls test.
 The effect size was reported when significant main or interaction effects were detected.
-The effect size was assessed using the partial eta-squared (η2) and ranked as follows: ∼0.01 = small effect, ∼0.06 = moderate effect, ≥0.14 = large effect ( ).
+The effect size was assessed using the partial eta-squared ( η 2) and ranked as follows: ∼0.01 = small effect, ∼0.06 = moderate effect, ≥0.14 = large effect ( ).
 Baseline values and changes between the baseline and the study end (delta change: [12 wk–baseline/baseline] × 100) were also compared among groups, using one-way ANOVA.
-Differences with a P value ≤0.05 were considered statistically significant.
+Differences with a 33 P value ≤0.05 were considered statistically significant.
 RESULTS

 n = 10 per group), 27 were retained for the analysis ( n = 3 left the study for different reasons listed in Fig. 1).
 At baseline, the mean age was not significantly different among groups (MICT, 67.1 ± 7.2 yr; HIIT, 59.9 ± 5.9 yr; HIIT + RT, 61.1 ± 5.4 yr) as well as total body weight (MICT, 80.4 ± 7.1 kg; HIIT, 81.6 ± 12.7 kg; HIIT + RT, 75.6 ± 8.9 kg) and total FM (MICT, 30.6 ± 5.3 kg; HIIT, 27.6 ± 10.7 kg; HIIT + RT, 28.1 ± 5.8 kg) ( Table 1).
 The participants’ compliance with the training program was 97% ± 1%.
 No adverse event was reported during testing or training in any group.
 TABLE 1: